I’ll be 40 when this August comes around.

 It is an understatement to write that I’m relieved those days are over.
 I never was the girl who was eager for all those things.
 Pregnancy, nursing, babies, toddlers, preschoolers — it’s all adorable.
-But, let’s be honest: those years are absolutely all consuming and exhausting.
-Been there.
-Done that.
-Came out alive.
-Whew.
+But, let’s be honest: those years are all-consuming and exhausting.
+I have been there and done that.

 I proceeded to wake up in cold sweats the next several weeks and vomit by day.
 Initially, God and I were not on excellent speaking terms.
 The conversations were usually one-way, accusatory, and prayer-whining:

 “You never let me know about this — zero preparation!”
 “Do you realize we’ll be almost 60 when this child graduates from high school?”, “Did you forget we live in a foreign country now and everything will be so much more complicated? — how much more do you think I can take?”
 “We don’t have any room in our budget for diapers, wipes, or another round of education!” and “We don’t have the energy for this anymore!
 Hasn’t my body been through enough?!” and “What will the kids think!”

 For the very first time, if just for a moment– apart from the heart of God–, I could understand that last, horrific statistic.

 We live in an uncontrollable world, and as humans, we exert a tremendous amount of energy trying to control it.
 This unexpected pregnancy halted almost every aspect of my life and elicited this question: how will I respond when God does the unexpected?